LearnOnDemandSystems/docs/lod/ova-import.md

 ---
-title: "Importing a VMware Virtual Machine From an OVA"
+title: "Importing a ESX Virtual Machine From an OVA"
 description: "Import a virtual machine from an OVA file."
 isPublished: true
 ---

-# Importing a VMware Virtual Machine From an OVA
+# Importing an ESX Virtual Machine From an OVA

 Virtual machine (VM) profiles can be created by importing an OVA file into a lab profile.
-An OVA file is created from exporting a VMware VM from outside of Lab on Demand (LOD).
+An OVA file is created from exporting an ESX VM from outside of Lab on Demand (LOD).

 >[!knowledge] An OVA file is a package that contains files used to describe a VM, which includes an .
 OVF descriptor file, optional manifest (.
 MF),  certificate files, and other related files.
-To learn more about OVA file format, please read [VMware OVA file format and template documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html).
+To learn more about OVA file format, please read [ESX OVA file format and template documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-AE61948B-C2EE-436E-BAFB-3C7209088552.html).

 - [Uploading an OVA File](#uploading-an-ova-file)
     - [Organization Storage](#organization-storage)